argilla-io/distilabel/docs/sections/learn/advanced/structured_generation.md

 When working with model providers behind an API, there's no direct way of accesing the internal logit processor as `outlines` does, but thanks to [`instructor`](https://python.useinstructor.com/) we can generate structured output from LLM providers.
 We have integrated `instructor` to deal with the [`AsyncLLM`][distilabel.llms.AsyncLLM], so you can work with the following LLMs: [`OpenAILLM`][distilabel.llms.OpenAILLM], [`AzureOpenAILLM`][distilabel.llms.AzureOpenAILLM], [`CohereLLM`][distilabel.llms.CohereLLM], [`GroqLLM`][distilabel.llms.GroqLLM], [`LiteLLM`][distilabel.llms.LiteLLM] and [`MistralLLM`][distilabel.llms.MistralLLM].

-`Instructor` works with `pydantic.BaseModel` objects internally but in `distilabel` the examples generated would result in the string representation of them, from which the `BaseModel` object can be regenerated.
+`instructor` works with `pydantic.BaseModel` objects internally but in `distilabel` the examples generated would result in the string representation of them, from which the `BaseModel` object can be regenerated.

 !!!
 Note
     For `instructor` integration to work you may need to install the corresponding dependencies: